Environmental Impact Statement for Authorizing Changes to the Falcon Launch Program at Vandenberg Space Force Base

 As directed by U.S. policy, the United States seeks to provide greater launch and landing capabilities and infrastructure to support national security objectives, including deploying satellites and other space assets that enable intelligence, reconnaissance, and global security operations.
 The United States aims to promote a hybrid space architecture that diversifies access to space, reduces dependency on singular systems, and ensures rapid reconstitution capabilities.

-The Proposed Action is needed to meet current and near-term U.S. government space launch requirements from the DoD space launch range that supports launches centered at VSFB (Western Range), specifically for medium and heavy-lift launches to polar, geostationary, and other orbits less reliably available elsewhere without compromising current launch capabilities.
+The Proposed Action is needed to meet current and near-term U.S. government space launch requirements from the DoD space launch range that supports launches centered at VSFB (Western Range), specifically for medium- and heavy-lift launches to polar and other orbits less reliably available elsewhere, without compromising current launch capabilities.
 The Proposed Action is also needed to expand launch capacity by returning heavy-lift launch capability to the Western Range.
 Finally, the Proposed Action is needed to fulfill (in part) 10 U.S.C.
 Section 2276(a), “Commercial space launch cooperation,” authorizing the Secretary of Defense to:

-• • Maximize the use of the capacity of the space transportation infrastructure by the DOD by the private sector in the U.S.;
+• • Maximize the use of the capacity of the space transportation infrastructure of the DoD by the private sector in the United States;

-• • Foster cooperation between the DOD and covered entities.
-“Covered entity” means a non-federal entity that is organized under the laws of the U.S. or of any jurisdiction within the U.S. and is engaged in commercial space activities.
+• • Foster cooperation between the DoD and covered entities.
+“Covered entity” means a non-federal entity that is organized under the laws of the United States or of any jurisdiction within the United States and is engaged in commercial space activities.

 Environmental Analysis